 If you believe you meet the financial qualifications for a free government phone, the next step is to look up cell phone providers in your state that participate in the Lifeline program.
 Remember to provide all necessary documents proving your income or participation in a government assistance program.

 The qualifications may change yearly, reflecting shifts in the economy, so it’s essential to stay updated.
-For instance, for 2020, the poverty guidelines varied based on family size and region.
+For instance, in 2020, the poverty guidelines varied based on family size and region.

 HHS POVERTY GUIDELINES FOR 2023